RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 # Disassembly

 First step in the disassembly is to remove the three Phillips screws[^1] on the underside.
 These are the most common type for the breadbin model.
+I notice a fine "cracking" sound when the screws are removed (with a low torque screwdriver).
+This is a good sign - it can be that this machine is not opened before.
+Not guaranteed though, but that "cracking" sound is often an indication that these screws have been sitting there for many years.

 <p align="center">
     <img src="Images/Dis01.jpeg" alt="Description" width="800">
 </p>

+With the screws out of the way the machine is flipped over again, and the top cover is carefully lifted 30 degrees and wiggled off.
+Now the interior is exposed.
+It looks to be in very good condition.
+I can not see any signs of moisture on the cardboard RF-shield.
+I think it is fair to assume that his Commodore 64 has been stored in a dry storage with quite stable temperatures.

 **Footnotes**